alokkusingh/x509-authentication/README.md

 # x509-authentication
 Spring Security X.509 Certificate Based Authentication

-Insted of Password based challenge, the server identifies client using their certificate.
+Instead of Password based challenge, the server identifies client using their certificate.

 ## Certificate Generation and Usage